 [ Finley’s on Trailforks ]

 Horseshoe ◈ First Turkey

 Heading into the First Turkey trails via Zara’s Crossing, Horseshoe begins with a long flat straight that belies what lays ahead.
 You’ll see a subtle rock drop-down across the path and then a trail fork to the right.
 Pick a low gear for a short steep ascent that will get your heart pumping.
-Then it’s on to a series of low hills and gullies through native scrub to join up with Zamia Plateau and Finley’s.
-Coming from the other direction, Horseshoe provides an awesome high speed descent along slightly technical single track at the end of your day’s ride.
+Then it’s on to a series of low hills and gullies through native scrub to link up with Zamia Plateau and Finley’s.
+Coming from the other direction, Horseshoe provides an awesome high speed descent along single track at the end of your day’s ride.